The ultimate wealth-creating program that took me 30 years to develop

 The two biggest areas that concern us are the taxes we pay and our mortgage payments each month.

-So over the last 30 years, I have researched how to reduce or eliminate both in order for you to free up money to invest and save for retirement.
+Over the past 30 years, I have researched ways to reduce or eliminate both so you can free up money to invest and save for retirement.

 Financial planners: incentives and experience